The surgery offers a wide range of services, sometimes arranged at special clinics. These include:

 Please call reception to make your appointment.

-Ask your doctor for his advice if you are unsure.
+Ask your Doctor or Nurse for advice if you are unsure.

 If you intend travelling abroad our practice nurses will be happy to give advice on any vaccinations that might be needed.